scottnonnenberg/blog/pages/posts/2016-04-14-feeling-the-bern.md

 Bernie ended up getting four delegates from my precinct, and Hillary got one.

 The whole thing was quite an experience.
 It was close to home, and I saw people from my building and others I knew lived in my neighborhood.
-It gave me a feeling of community that I haven’t really had before living in Seattle.
+It gave me a feeling of community that I haven’t really had since moving to Seattle.
 It was also very encouraging, because I spoke to other people who were excited too!

 And that brought me to my next first...